Buddhism in Bhutan: Buildings and objects

 To bring Buddhism to the people, numerous symbols and structures are employed.
 Religious monuments, prayer walls, prayer flags, and sacred mantras carved in stone hillsides are prevalent.
 Among the religious monuments are chorten, the Bhutanese version of the Indian stupa.
 They range from simple rectangular "house" chorten to complex edifices with ornate steps, doors, domes, and spires.
 Some are decorated with the Buddha's eyes that see in all directions simultaneously.
 These earth, brick, or stone structures commemorate deceased kings, Buddhist saints, venerable monks, and other notables, and sometimes they serve as reliquaries.
 Prayer walls are made of laid or piled stone and inscribed with Tantric prayers.
 Prayers printed with woodblocks on cloth are made into tall, narrow, colorful prayer flags, which are then mounted on long poles and placed both at holy sites and at dangerous locations to ward off demons and to benefit the spirits of the dead.
 To help propagate the faith, itinerant monks travel from village to village carrying portable shrines with many small doors, which open to reveal statues and images of the Buddha, bodhisattvas, and notable lamas.

 Bön in Bhutan

 Before the introduction of Buddhism, Bön religion was prevalent in Bhutan.
-Imported from Tibet and India, perhaps in the eighth century, Bön doctrine became so strongly reinvigorated by Buddhism that by the eleventh and twelfth century it reasserted itself as an independent school apart from Buddhism.
-Bön continues to be practiced in modern Bhutan.
+Bön continues to be practised in modern Bhutan.